Advertisment

 New Update

 Good news for women is always considered to be either related to an update about their marital status or motherhood status.
 Everything beyond that is perceived as fluff.
 Why do we limit women within restricted boundaries of what success can mean for them?
-Why don't we expand our perceptions to include life goals beyond the conventional one patriarchy has set out for women?
+Why don't we expand our perceptions to include life goals beyond the conventional ones that patriarchy has set out for women?

 Advertisment

 Why can't we accept that each of us abides by different sets of values and ambitions?
 This means that what is good news for a woman can be a bad one for another, and she has every right to feel dejected if that "news" derails her plans for the future.
+By reducing women's worth to their relationship status or reproductive choices, society overlooks the richness of their lives and diminishes their agency and autonomy.

 Good News For Women...
-Can Mean All These Things:
+Can Mean All These Things

 1. Her first salary

 In India, daughters are hardly ever taught to be financially independent, to manage their own expenses, to learn the ropes of investment or banking.
 Money matters are pushed into the background as domestic chores take centre stage for girls.
-Why don't we teach women the worth of earning their own money?
-That the feeling of holding that first paycheck, earned through their own hard work, is unparalleled?
+Why don't we teach women the value of earning their own money?
+That feeling of holding that first paycheck, earned through their own hard work, is unparalleled?

 2. The first time she fixes her car

 Tasks considered heavyweight - like lifting or fixing - are usually assigned to men, since society expects them to be stronger purely on basis of their gender.
 The more feminine, dainty jobs - like stitching or cooking - are handed to the women.
 And so, into our gendered boxes, we go!
 Is it not time to break these stereotypes associated with jobs and capability?
 Cooking, being able to change a car tyre are all essential life skills and every person should know them.
-Thus when a woman changes her own care tyre, it feels liberating, because she knows, she does not depend on a guy for a simple chore anymore.
+Thus, when a woman changes her own care tyre, it feels liberating, because she knows, she does not depend on a guy for a simple chore anymore.

 3. The day she completes her PhD